ym2151-log-editor

 Cumulative Mode (Default)

 Displays the wait time (delta) from the previous event.
-This is useful for editing timings, allowing you to see and adjust delays between events.
+This is useful for editing timing, allowing you to check and adjust delays between events.

 Example: